-In its analysis of the Irish housing market, the Central Bank of Ireland suggests a number of possible explanations for the current state of supply and demand in the Irish housing market, including: changes to the cost base associated with the delivery of housing units, the availability and price of development land, structural issues within the building industry such as difficulties achieving economies of scale, and the time taken for the sector to recover from the property crash over a decade ago.
+In its analysis of the Irish housing market, the Central Bank of Ireland suggests a number of possible explanations for the current state of supply and demand in the Irish housing market, including: changes to the cost base associated with the delivery of housing units, the availability and price of development land, structural issues within the building

+17. Data and analysis in this section, including OECD reference: An Overview of the Irish Housing Market, Central Bank of Ireland, 2019 industry such as difficulties achieving economies of scale, and the time taken for the sector to recover from the property crash over a decade ago.